KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization.md

 ## How to translate localized content

-Every ``KeyboardLocale`` has localized strings in `Resources/<id>.lproj/Localizable.strings`.
+Each ``KeyboardLocale`` has a localized strings file in `Resources/<id>.lproj`.

 Localized strings can be translated using the ``KKL10n`` enum.
 For instance, this translates the numeric button key for the current locale:

 ```
 let translation = KKL10n.keyboardTypeNumeric.text